richjoslin/rivety/README.md

 The following frameworks form the foundation for Rivety:

 - Zend Framework
-- Smarty
+- Smarty (template parsing library)
+- Asido (image manipulation library with plugins)
 - jQuery
 - jQuery UI

 Rivety takes the following features of Zend Framework and puts them at your fingertips:

-- Authentication
-- Access Control
+### Access Control

+- Forms authentication
+- Set up users and roles
+- Sessions stored in a database

-- Model-View-Controller architecture
+### Model-View-Controller architecture

-- Template rendering (in this case using Smarty)
+Template rendering (in this case using Smarty)

-- Code Generation
+### Code Generation

-- - Module Generator
+- Module Generator
-- - CRUD-ifier - introspects a database table and automatically creates a model and forms to manage the data in that table (similar to Rails scaffolding).
+- CRUD-ifier - introspects a database table and automatically creates a model and forms to manage the data in that table (similar to Rails scaffolding).

-## WARNING
+# WARNING

 Rivety has been dialed back to pre-alpha while I rework a few things.
 It's not yet fully ready for prime-time.